Remarks on the minimal model theory for log surfaces in the analytic setting: Introduction

 Theorem \ref{Theorem 1.1} is a consequence of the following two theorems: the minimal model program and the abundance theorem.
-In the proof of the minimal model program, we use the condition that every prime divisor on $X$ mapped into $W$ is $\mathbb{Q}$-Cartier, but we need not require $K_X$ to be $\mathbb{Q}$-Cartier.
-The latter condition is used in the proof of the following abundance theorem, which constitutes the most technically challenging part of this paper. \begin{thm}[{Abundance theorem, see Theorem \ref{thm: abundance for R-divisors}}] Assume that $(X, Y, W, \pi, \Delta)$ satisfies the condition \textnormal{($\bigstar$)} and that one of the following conditions holds: \begin{itemize} \item[\textnormal{(A)}] $K_X$ is $\mathbb{Q}$-Cartier and every prime divisor on $X$ which is mapped into $W$ is $\mathbb{Q}$-Cartier. \item[\textnormal{(B)}] $X$ is $\mathbb{Q}$-factorial over $W$. \item[\textnormal{(C)}] $(X, \Delta)$ is log canonical. \end{itemize} If $K_X+\Delta$ is nef over $W$, then it is semi-ample over a neighborhood of $W$. \end{thm}
+In the proof of the minimal model program in Case (A), we use the condition that every prime divisor on $X$ mapped into $W$ is $\mathbb{Q}$-Cartier, but we need not require $K_X$ to be $\mathbb{Q}$-Cartier.
+The latter condition is used in the proof of the following abundance theorem in Case (A), which constitutes the most technically challenging part of this paper. \begin{theorem}[{Abundance theorem, see Theorem \ref{thm: abundance for R-divisors}}] Assume that $(X, Y, W, \pi, \Delta)$ satisfies the condition \textnormal{($\bigstar$)} and that one of \textnormal{Cases (A)–(D)} holds.
+If $K_X+\Delta$ is nef over $W$, then it is semi-ample over a neighborhood of $W$. \end{theorem}

 We encounter two additional difficulties in the analytic setting.
 First, we need to prove the openness of nefness.
 In the algebraic case, it suffices to show that if $K_X + \Delta$ is nef, then it is semi-ample.
 Thus, the openness of nefness is not a problem.
 In contrast, in the analytic setting, we have to show that if $K_X + \Delta$ is nef over $W$, then it is nef even over a neighborhood of $W$.
-In this paper, we prove this openness of nefness, in the case where $X$ is a complex surface (cf. Lemma \ref{lem: openness of nef} below).
+In this paper, we prove this openness of nefness, in the case where $X$ is a complex surface (cf.~Lemma \ref{lem: openness of nef} below).
 Second, the technique of compactification is not available.
-In the algebraic setting, Fujino reduced the relative abundance theorem to the absolute case (i.e., $\dim Y = 0$) by using compactification (cf. \cite{Fjn12}).
+In the algebraic setting, Fujino reduced the relative abundance theorem to the absolute case (i.e.,~$\dim Y = 0$) by using compactification (cf.~\cite{Fjn12}).
 However, in the analytic setting, such a reduction is not possible.
 Therefore, we need to prove the relative abundance theorem directly in the cases where $\dim Y = 1$ and $\dim Y = 2$, respectively.\\